UGC Moderate Message

 Migration and edge cases:

-• If you currently use BizOps Auto Moderation and need custom logic on those channels, consolidate into a single Before Publish or Fire Function that calls ugc.moderateMessage and implements your logic, then ask BizOps to disable their managed Function for those channels.
+• If you use PubNub Auto Moderation and need custom logic, consolidate into a single Before Publish or Fire Function that calls ugc.moderateMessage.
+Ask BizOps to disable the managed Function on those channels.

-• If you need additional processing that doesn’t have to block messages, add an After Publish or Fire Function for post‑processing; it cannot block or modify the message before delivery.
+• If you need extra processing that does not have to block messages, add an After Publish or Fire Function for post‑processing.
+It cannot block or modify the message before delivery.

 Best practices